isomerpages/govtech-stp/pages/terms-and-conditions.md

 In addition to abiding by prevailing local public health and safety distancing measures, SafeTravel Pass travellers must adhere to a **controlled itinerary** that is supervised by the host company or government agency for the first 14 days.
 The traveller is prohibited from using public transportation for this purpose, with the exception of private hire cars/taxis or cohorted company transport.

+<sup>1</sup> The term “host” refers to the company or government agency that receives the traveller in the destination country.